Welcome back. Glad you made it to see #5 of the 10 Things I would tell new Lightroom users!

 To keyword or not?
 Let me know in the comments below…

 Option 1: There is an option to add keywords during import.

 Con: Limited to basic keywords.
 Keywords will be added to ALL photos during import.

 Option 2: Use the inner panels; “Keywording” and/or & “Keyword List”.

 Pro: Set keywords for each photo individually.

-…just another awesome reason to come back next week for #6!
+…just another excellent reason to come back next week for #6!